hpc-nuist-ap/hpc-nuist-ap.github.io/content/Overview/Node allocation.md

 {{% notice note %}}

-Some nodes are privately owned and are not available to all users.
-In addition, nodes are sometimes reserved for specific projects or purposes and may be temporarily unavailable.
+Some nodes are privately owned and are not available to all users. <br>In addition, nodes are sometimes reserved for specific projects or purposes and may be temporarily unavailable.

 {{% /notice %}}